Deterministic Scheduling of Periodic Messages for Low Latency in Cloud RAN: Solving PALL on Star Routed Networks

-Often in real networks, the length of the routes are not arbitrary and we may exploit that to solve \pall easily.
-For instance if all the weights on the arcs $(c_t,t_i)$ are the same, we can replace them all by $0$ and subtract this weight to the deadlines.
-It corresponds to a situation where all the BBUs are in the same data-center and have the same processing power.
-The assignment in that case is trivial, just send all messages so that they follow each other without gaps in the central arc.
-Since the arcs $(c_t,t_i)$ are of weight $0$, all messages will go through $(c_t,c_s)$ on their way back in the same order and thus do not collide.
+Often in real networks, the lengths of the routes are not arbitrary and we may exploit that to solve \pall easily.
+For instance, all the weights on the arcs $(c_1,c_2)$ are the same if all the BBUs are in the same data center and all datagrams require the same time to be processed in the BBUs.
+Finding an assignment in that case is trivial: send all datagrams so that they follow each other without gaps in $c_1$.
+In the corresponding canonical routed network, one can set $o_i = i\tau$.
+Since all arcs $(c_1,c_2)$ are of weight zero in this case, the intervals of time used in $c_2$ are the same as for $c_1$ and there is no collision in $c_2$.

-Another possible assumption would be that all deadlines are sufficiently large, larger than the longest route.
-It happens when all the arcs $(s_i,c_s)$ of the original star routed network are the same or almost the same.
+Another possible assumption would be that all deadlines are larger than the longest route, which happens when all RRHs are at almost the same distance to the shared link.